-For problems with the online registration, please contact Ms. Ide (Examination Office, Romm Number V15 R00 G42).
+Should you have problems with the on-line registration, turn please within the on-line registration period to please contact Ms. Ide (Examination Office, Romm Number V15 R00 G42).

 You must register by yourselves for the exams during the registration period (Deadline)!